wizxrd123/nos/docs/contracts/using-for.rst

     pragma solidity ^0.8.11;

     struct Data { mapping(uint => bool) flags; }
-    // Here, we attach functions to the type.
+    // Now we attach functions to the type.
-    // This is valid in all of the module.
+    // This is valid in the rest of the module.
     // If you import the module, you have to
     // repeat the statement there, potentially as
     //   import "flags.sol" as Flags;
+    //   using {Flags.insert, Flags.remove, Flags.contains}
-    //   using Flags for Flags.Data;
+    //     for Flags.Data;
     using {insert, remove, contains} for Data;

     function insert(Data storage self, uint value)